 Ideal for history buffs, this Northern France itinerary spans an impressive timeline from the Norman invasion of England in 1066 to the D-Day landings of 1944.
-With the help of local guides, you'll experience the island monastery of Mont Saint Michel, pay respects at transfixing WWII memorials and museums, and enjoy free time in the evenings to explore the charming city of Bayeux—your home base for the trip.
+With the help of local guides, you'll experience the island monastery of Mont-Saint-Michel, pay respects at transfixing World War II memorials and museums, and enjoy free time in the evenings to explore the charming city of Bayeux—your home base for the trip.

 Get away from it all on this luxurious 5-day trip to Normandy and Brittany.
 Fly in to Paris, then head to Bayeux on the coast.
 Check out the tapestry, tour Mont-Saint-Michel, and explore World War II history.
 At night, relax over fresh seafood dinners paired with chilled white wine at your neighborhood brasserie.

-See Paris from the top of the Eiffel Tower, explore the fishing villages and beaches of the Atlantic Coast, and more on this luxurious 7-day itinerary to Western France.
+See Paris from the top of the Eiffel Tower, explore the fishing villages and beaches of the Atlantic coast, and more on this weeklong itinerary to Western France.
 Learn to bake bread the authentic French way and visit the Opéra Garnier in the City of Lights, then enjoy fresh seafood in a typical brasserie in Saint-Malo and see the Bayeux Tapestry.

 Eight days is enough time to see the highlights of western France at a leisurely pace—and this road trip does just that.
-Spend three days in Paris, where you'll explore the city's history and secrets—both at street level and underground.
-Continue west to the Atlantic Coast for a vacation on Normandy's seaside, then head to Loire Valley, where 300+ castles line the peaceful country roads.
+Spend three days in Paris, exploring the city's history and secrets—both at street level and underground.
+Continue west to the Atlantic coast for a vacation on Normandy's seaside, then head to Loire Valley, where 300-plus castles line the peaceful country roads.